bookboon/api-php/README.md

 ##Result

-The results is an array containing the decoded JSON response or if the call failed `false` value.
+Results from the `api` method is json decoded arrays of data directly from the API, if you use any of the other methods (`getbooks`, `getCategories` etc.) an appropiate object will be returned.

 ##Exceptions

-The wrapper will throw an exception if API responds with an unhandled HTTP status such as if a variabls are missing (403), the posted data is malformed (400) or an unknown API error (500).
+The wrapper will throw a few different exceptions.
+If API responds with an unhandled HTTP status such as if a variabls are missing (403), the posted data is malformed (400) or an unknown API error (500).
 You may wish to catch these errors, like so:

-	require 'bookboon.php';

 	$bookboon = new Bookboon($API_ID, $API_SECRET);